xanh18/Wiki-API/README.md

 # Wiki-API
- I created a RESTFUL API
+ I created a RESTFUL Wiki-API to demonstrate that I can create an resful API.
+In this API I can add and delete information I want to.

 What have I Learned ?